 As you walk through your prospective home, you may notice that the light switches are outdated or there are no outlets in some rooms.
 It’s also a good idea to look for signs of electrical malfunctions, such as flickering lights or dimming lights.
 If you suspect something is wrong with the wiring in your house, make sure to get a home inspection before starting the property negotiations.

-An experienced home inspector Lakeland can inspect it for you and ensure there are no electrical issues.
+An certified home inspector in Boston can inspect it for you and ensure there are no electrical issues.
 If you find any problems, the inspection will also give you an idea of how much it would cost to fix them and whether or not they are worth fixing.

 You should inspect the plumbing system before making an offer on a home.
 The inspection should include checking for leaks, cracks, and other problems in the pipes.
 If you find any issues with plumbing in the house, get them fixed before moving in.